kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 The bool return code is expected to be evaluated as `true` or `false` inside the KEMI script.

-If a function has `void` as return type in the signature, the it doesn't return any value.
+If a function has `void` as return type in the signature, then it doesn't return any value.

 Several functions may return a string or `xval` value, for example in the `KSR.pv` submodule to get the value of pseudo-variables.
 If a function returns `xval`, then the result value can be `string`, `integer` or `null`.